JoubaMety/notes.joubamety.com/content/_index.md

 Here are the main tags, where you can find notes under:
 - [[/tags/video|Video]] - Here, you can find stuff related to creating or transcoding videos
+- [[test/video_codecs|Video Codec Test]] - For checking browser support of various video codecs (Apple being really notorious for this)